- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 - Cubase vs Logic Pro –Which One is The Best? - January 5, 2023

 Klipsch is one of the most legendary companies in the world of home and professional audio.
-Started in 1946 by Paul W. Klipsch in a garage in Arkansas, the company has continued to grow and expand over the years, manufacture personal speakers, headphones, and speakers for professional sound systems.
+Started in 1946 by Paul W Klipsch in a garage in Arkansas, the company has continued to grow and expand over the years, manufacturing personal speakers, headphones, and speakers for professional sound systems.

 |Frequency Response||58Hz– 20kHz +/-3dB|

 |Maximum Acoustic Output||116dB SPL|

 |Dimensions||15.5″ x 23.81″ x 13.25″|